 Suggestions

-Add concrete, copy-paste ready code examples for each auditing strategy (trigger-based, application-level, CDC) instead of describing what the skill will do
+Add concrete, copy-paste ready code examples for each auditing strategy (trigger-based SQL, application-level logging code, CDC configuration) instead of just naming them.

 | Dimension | Reasoning | Score |